 Russian watches are a niche.
-True, a lot of them weren’t well-made, and that especially applies to the finishing on the movement.
+True, a lot of them weren’t well-made, and that especially applies to the finishing of the movement.
 Yet, somehow, vintage Timexes with their shoddy pin-levers have scores of fans.

 However, Russian watches are getting more attention these days.
-So, I was excited when one has landed on my doorstep.
+So, I was excited when one landed on my doorstep.
 And quite a watch it is.
 After all, the Vostok Amfibia is the cult classic among Russian watches.

 A bit of history